-Topics in Chemistry is designed to uncover similarities between art and science, specifically chemistry.
+The Art of Chemistry is designed to uncover similarities between art and science, specifically chemistry.
 Principles of chemistry will be presented artistically and historically.
 Students will chemically synthesize a work of art and relate chemical principles to the creation of their work.
 There is a \$25 LAB FEE for this class that will be added to your tuition bill.
-(Prerequisites: AH104 or AH105 or AH110, and HU101 or HU102.)
+(Prerequisites: AH104 or AH105, and HU101 or HU102.)